shao-shuai/patent_hub/README.md

 # Patent Hub

 > Welcome to patent hub, I am a patent practitioner, this repo is for collecting and aggregating everything I know about the patent.
-Don't be suprised if you see something appearing non-patent related as a patent problem not always caused by patent itself.
+Don't be surprised if you see something appearing non-patent related as a patent problem not always caused by patent itself.

 [各国专利局](/Pages/patent_office_CN.md)